 Motherhood by Choice, Not Chance

-By Dorothy Fadiman (DVD, 27 minutes) Watch Online
+By Dorothy Fadiman (27 minutes) Watch Online

 A new 27 minute documentary, MOTHERHOOD by CHOICE, NOT CHANCE, brings alive the history of the struggle for women’s reproductive rights in the United States and the chilling facts about the current threat to those rights.
 Intimate interviews reveal the passion of people who moved abortion from the danger of the back alleys to a safe, legal choice.
 The film weaves together the most engaging moments of the OSCAR-nominated, EMMY-winning films in the trilogy FROM the BACK ALLEYS to the SUPREME COURT & BEYOND.